alexpolt/alexpolt.github.io/src/dfaa.md

 ##Introducing DFAA antialiasing algorithm

-  **Update: text here is no longer relevant, you can find the correct implementation of DFAA here.**
+  **Update: text here is no longer relevant!
+There will be a new post with more correct implementation of DFAA.**

   Aliasing is a longstanding problem in computer graphics.
 To date a lot of different algorithms have been developed.
 These are just some of them: SSAA, MSAA, CSAA, MLAA, FXAA etc.